Partnerships & interoperability

 - Zone 1 is for commercial and operator relationships only (contract, DPA).
 White-label deals and supplier agreements typically start here.
 It is not a technical product integration surface.

-- Zone 2 is where technical interoperability lives (user consent, ciphertext, client-side adapters, encrypted job queues).
+- Zone 2 is where proposed technical interoperability patterns are scoped (user consent, ciphertext, client-side adapters, encrypted job queues).

 When someone asks to “integrate” a product or workload, that always means Zone 2.
 Zone 1 alone is fine for commercial partnerships that do not touch user data paths.